 Britta: Oh.
 Sure.

 - The Pacific: One of the more emotional moments towards the end of the series has Eugene Sledge stumble onto a dying Okinawan woman in a cabin.
 He can't do anything more than comfort her, and despite the Language Barrier he stays with her until she dies.

-- House: In the season 6 episode "Lockdown", the hospital is locked down when a baby goes missing from the maternity ward.
+- In the season 6 episode "Lockdown", the hospital is locked down when a baby goes missing from the maternity ward.
 Dr. House ends up trapped in a room with an elderly man with only a few hours left to live.
 With nothing else to do, curmudgeonly loner House bonds with the man and helps him say his goodbyes to his daughter by leaving a voice message.

 - In the revolutionary-themed Tabletop RPG Comrades, there is a special mechanic called "Cradle a Dying Comrade", when a Player Character attempts to comfort another who is dying due to loss of all Hit Points.
-The comforting player makes a single die roll, modified by their Relationship Values with the dying one, and on a good roll, the latter may miraculously survive, or at least leave the former with some Famous Last Words that will inspire their fellow revolutionaries later on (i.e. giving them bonuses on rolls done in memory of their late comrade).
+The comforting player makes a single die roll, modified by their Relationship Values with the dying one, and on a good roll, the latter may miraculously survive, or at least leave the former with some last words that will inspire their fellow revolutionaries later on (i.e. giving them bonuses on rolls done in memory of their late comrade).

 - Choice of the Vampire: The Player Character can choose to comfort their grandmother on her deathbed by talking with her, leave her to die alone, or brush off her hopes of seeing an afterlife.